froger-me/wp-packages-update-server/misc.md

 The credentials and the signature are valid for 1 minute ; building them is the responsibility of the third-party client making use of the API - an implementation in PHP is provided below.
 **Using `GET` requests directly in the browser, whether through the URL bar or JavaScript, is strongly discouraged due to security concerns** ; it should be avoided at all cost to prevent the inadvertent exposure of the credentials and signature.

-In case the Private API Key is invalid, the API will return the following response (message's language depending on availabe translations), with HTTP response code set to `403`:
+In case the Private API Key is invalid, the API will return the following response (message's language depending on available translations), with HTTP response code set to `403`:

 Response `$data` - forbidden access:
 ```json